 - Determine and employ adequate and appropriate dietary protein intake to enhance not only athletic performance, but also to support proper growth and development of the child and adolescent athlete.

 - Identify optimal fat intake for a healthy balance of dietary fat intake and caloric expenditure to improve overall health and athletic development.

 - Determine proper hydration for the exercising child and adolescent athlete to guarantee optimal sports performance and avoidance of adverse health problems.

-- Recognize and disseminate clinical considerations that may exist for coaches and trainers when working with children and adolescent athletes that may have Type 1 and Type 2 diabetes.
+- Recognize and disseminate clinical considerations that may exist for coaches and trainers when working with children and adolescent athletes who may have type 1 and type 2 diabetes.

-- Identify the most common nutritional supplements taken by youth, how they affect the body, along with potential ergogenic effects and safety concerns for young athletes.
+- Identify the most common nutritional supplements taken by youth, how they affect the body, and the potential ergogenic effects and safety concerns for young athletes.

 Youth Nutrition Specialist Certification Course Topics:

 - Nutrition for Youths: A Dietary Approach to Lifelong Health